Last updated: August 2, 2020

 1. Spit to Manly Walk

-The walking trail between the Spit Bridge and Manly is one of the most famous urban coastal walks in Sydney, rivaling the Bondi to Coogee walk in the eastern suburbs.
+The walking trail between the Spit Bridge and Manly is one of the most famous urban coastal walks in Sydney, rivaling the Bondi to Coogee walk in the eastern suburbs, south of the Harbour Bridge.

 |Spit to Manly Walk|